 - December 1 - Pastor / Congregation Nomination

 The Mission of the YPS Program is to:

 - Offer a high quality liberal arts education at an affordable price for Presbyterian students

 - Provide opportunities for personal and spiritual growth

 - Mentor/partner with other students throughout the program's course

 - Study and discuss issues relating to faith

 - Develop and encourage leadership skills

-It is the Program's goal to parallel the mission of Westminster College, which is to help men and women develop the competencies, commitments and characteristics which distinguish humanity at its best, and to enhance the spiritual growth of each student.
+It is the Program's goal to parallel the mission of Westminster College, which is to help men and women develop the competencies, commitments, and characteristics which distinguish humanity at its best, and to enhance the spiritual growth of each student.

 "Our Young Presbyterian Scholars (YPS) Program can be an important resource for your PC(USA) church by helping an outstanding student achieve his or her academic goals in addition to strengthening the historic ties between the church and Westminster College."